...

 Key Takeaways

-• Proper understanding of presence definitions and DTAA provisions is crucial for determining tax liabilities.
+• A proper understanding of presence definitions and DTAA provisions is crucial for determining tax liabilities.

 • Non-resident business owners in the USA may not always be subject to U.S. taxation, depending on where their business activities are performed.